Bootstrapping Exchangeable Random Graphs: Supporting Propositions and Lemmas

 \section{Supporting Propositions and Lemmas}

-The proofs for these theorems each rely on a series of 3 approximations; that the distribution of a scaled version of $\myP{G_n}$ is close to Gaussian, that the conditional distribution of a scaled version of $\myP{G_n^*}$ is close to Gaussian, and that the variances of both distributions are close.
+As mentioned earlier, the proofs for Theorems~\ref{empirical graphon bootstrap} and~\ref{thm:convergence_distribution_estimated_graphon} each rely on a series of 3 approximations: first, that the distribution of a scaled version of $\myP{G_n}$ is close to Gaussian; second, that the conditional distribution of a scaled version of $\myP{G_m^*}$ is close to Gaussian; and third, that the variances of both distributions are close.
 Propositions \ref{convergences of myP} and \ref{convergence of variance} formalize the first and third of these assertions (the second assertion is covered in the proof of the theorems.)

 In order to state Proposition \ref{convergences of myP} , we will need an expression for the (normalized) variance of $\myP{G_n}$.
 Intuitively, this will involve taking expectation over the product of indicator functions, of the form $\Expect{\mathbb{I} \{G_n(\iset) \simeq R \}\mathbb{I} \{G_n(\jset) \simeq R \}}$.
 As we might expect, this quantity can be related to $\myP[W]{h}$ for a set of motifs $W$.
 The intuition is that the event of seeing the same motif on two different subgraphs corresponds to seeing one of several particular motifs on the union subgraph.
 We will call the set of these motifs $W$ the ``merged copy set'', because it consists of motifs formed by taking two copies of $R$ and merging some of their vertices.